apache/bigtop/bigtop_toolchain/README.md

 By applying the snippet, Vagrant will be installed(the Docker installation will be added soon).

+## Optional development tools

+This isn't a part of fundamental toolchain recipes as we are trying to contain the size of CI and dev- images of docker containers.
+As Groovy isn't required (yet!) for creation of a Bigtop stack, this environment is separated for now In case you system doesn't have already installed version of Bigtop recommended Groovy environment, you should be able to so easily by running

+	puppet apply --modulepath=<path_to_bigtop> -e "include bigtop_toolchain::development-tools"

+Potentially, we'll be adding more development tools in this manifest.

 ## Requirements

 For RedHat/Centos, due to redistribution restrictions the Oracle JDK must be downloaded seperately.